zenml-io/zenml/examples/add_your_own/README.md

 [Here](template_README.md) is a template, make sure to replace everything in square brackets.
 Depending on your specific example feel free to add or remove sections where applicable.

+## (Optional) Create a requirements.txt

+In case your example has python requirements that are not ZenML integrations you can also add a requirements.txt file with these packages.

-## ⚙️ Create setup.sh
+## ⚙️ (Optional) Create setup.sh

 The setup.sh file is necessary to support example run cli command.
 Within the setup.sh file you'll need to define what ZenML integrations need to be installed.
 Find the template [here](template_setup.sh).

-In case your example has requirements that are not ZenML integrations you can also add a requirements.txt file with those packages.
+In case your example needs more user specific setup, like a tool specific account or system requirement, you **should not** create a setup.sh.
+In this case the `zenml example run <EXAMPLE NAME>` won't be supported.

-## 🧪 Test ZenML Example CLI
+### 🧪 Test ZenML Example CLI

 Our example cli commands serve as a super quick entrypoint for users.
 As such it is important to make sure your new example can be executed with the following command:

 ```shell
 zenml example pull